Atherosclerosis

 Baseline therapy for atherosclerotic upper extremity disease

 - Antiplatelet therapy: single antiplatelet therapy is standard for symptomatic atherosclerotic disease.
-Clopidogrel demonstrated benefit over aspirin in atherosclerotic vascular disease populations (including PAD subgroups).
-[20]
+Clopidogrel demonstrated benefit over aspirin in atherosclerotic vascular disease populations (including peripheral arterial disease (PAD) subgroups).
+(CAPRIE 1996)

-- Intensively manage BP, diabetes, and lifestyle according to general vascular prevention standards.
-[3]
+- Intensively manage blood pressure (BP), diabetes, and lifestyle according to general vascular prevention standards.
+(Aboyans 2017)π

 Antithrombotic therapy after subclavian/innominate stenting (pragmatic approach)

-Evidence for DAPT duration in subclavian stenting is limited; practice is typically extrapolated from peripheral and carotid stenting experience.
+Evidence for dual antiplatelet therapy (DAPT) duration in subclavian stenting is limited; practice is typically extrapolated from peripheral and carotid stenting experience.

 Lipid intensification for very high-risk disease

-In very high-risk atherosclerotic disease with persistent LDL elevation despite statin therapy, consider additional lipid-lowering therapy based on cardiovascular outcome trials.
-[25] [26]
+In very high-risk atherosclerotic disease with persistent low-density lipoprotein (LDL) elevation despite statin therapy, consider additional lipid-lowering therapy based on cardiovascular outcome trials.
+(Sabatine 2017)π (Schwartz 2018)π Additionally, lipoprotein(a) (Lp(a)) should be measured at least once in a lifetime to identify patients at high risk for atherosclerotic cardiovascular disease (ASCVD).
+(Yang 2026)

 Embolic disease